fgnt/python_crashkurs/docs/include/course_outline.md

 1. Get a working enviroment, i.e. install anaconda on your private computer or figure out, how to activate anaconda in the poolroom.
 2. Be able to launch a jupyter noteboook server
 3. Clone https://github.com/fgnt/python_crashkurs to your computer.
-4. Learn some python basics in a jupyter notebooke. e.g. work through `notebooks/03_python.ipynb`
+4. Learn some python basics in a jupyter notebook. e.g. work through `notebooks/03_python.ipynb`

 ## 2. Numpy and Matplotlib
 1. Introduction: [Numpy/SciPy](numpy)